nkzw-tech/expo-app-template/README.md

 - [pnpm](https://pnpm.io/)
 - **ESM:** _It's 2025._ This template comes with `"type": "module"`.

-_Note: This is a bleeding edge template as of May 2025.
-If you start building an app with this template today, we'll update everything to fully stable versions by the time you ship._

 ## Getting Started

 Start here: [Create a new app using this template](https://github.com/new?template_name=expo-app-template&template_owner=nkzw-tech).